 Disclosing personal information

 BCFSA does not sell personal information it collects and will only disclose your personal information for the purpose it was collected, for a consistent purpose, with your consent, or as otherwise authorized by law.

 BCFSA makes reasonable security arrangements to protect your personal information against risks such as unauthorized access, collection, use, disclosure, or disposal of personal information.

 BCFSA will keep your personal information as long as we need it to fulfill the purpose for which it was collected.
 If BCFSA uses personal information to make a decision that directly affects you, BCFSA will keep that information for at least one year.

-Service providers contracted by BCFSA are required to comply with FOIPPA and are made aware of and reminded about BCFSA’s privacy policies.
+Service providers contracted by BCFSA are required to comply with FOIPPA and BCFSA’s privacy and security policies.
 All contracts entered into by BCFSA with service providers who may have access to personal or confidential information contain specific provisions requiring compliance with FOIPPA.